microsoft/fabric-samples/graph/README.md

 # Fabric Graph GQL Example Datasets

-This repository contains example datasets used in the [documentation for graph in Microsoft Fabric](https://learn.microsoft.com/fabric/graph).
+This repository contains example datasets that can be used as companions to the [documentation for graph in Microsoft Fabric](https://learn.microsoft.com/fabric/graph).

 ## Datasets